timothycdc/tchungblog/exampleSite/content/blog/angle-between-two-vectors-formula-proof.md

 \\\\ =\\left(\\frac{w}{\\sqrt{w^{2}+x^{2}}}\\times\\frac{y}{\\sqrt{y^{2}+z^{2}}}\\right)-\\left(\\frac{x}{\\sqrt{w^{2}+x^{2}}}\\times\\frac{z}{\\sqrt{y^{2}+z^{2}}}\\right)\\\\=\\frac{wy-xz}{\\sqrt{w^{2}+x^{2}}\\sqrt{y^{2}+z^{2}}}\\\\ =\\frac{A\\cdot B}{\\left|A\\right|\\left|B\\right|}
 \\end{equation}

+It's interesting to see the cos addition formula reduce the number of lines of the working.
+Also, note how the left hand side of the equation slowly takes the shape of the **dot product.**

+ I haven't looked much into this, although 3Blue1Brown has a video about it [here](https://www.youtube.com/watch?v=LyGKycYT2v0).
+At 6:27, the video shows that a dot product of two vectors is simply mapping one onto the other.
+I will have to look further into this, and also the **cross product,** which was removed from the exam specification for some reason..

 Well, that concludes a little bit of proofing for today.
 Stay tuned for more maths posts!

-edit: This is more of a derivation than a proof. ([see more](https://www.quora.com/What-is-the-difference-between-a-proof-and-a-derivation?))
+edit: After some thought, I realise this is more of a derivation than a proof. ([see more](https://www.quora.com/What-is-the-difference-between-a-proof-and-a-derivation?))